 “Service is the rent we pay for being.
 It is the very purpose of life, and not something you do in your spare time.”
 Marian Wright Edelman

 It seems like only yesterday, when today’s interviewee, my feisty friend with a gentle heart and great sense of humor, Esmeralda Williamson-Noble, lost her son.
 Esmeralda is a mother, writer, blogger, realtor, SIDS and Suicide activist, founder of both the Windflower Ball (SIDS) and Get Your Wellness On (Suicide) programs.
-After Andrew passed away, she decided to commit her life and resources to education others about suicide prevention, and embarked on a mission to bring attention and an end to the stigma around suicide, and advocate more yoga and meditation for our young ones.
+After Andrew passed away, she decided to commit her life and resources to education others about suicide prevention, and embarked on a mission to bring attention to the stigma around suicide, and to advocate more yoga and meditation for our children.

-She has worked tirelessly since Andrew died to continue the dialogue in both the media and through her dedicated blog – Forever Invictus.
+Esmeralda has worked tirelessly to continue the dialogue in both the media and through her dedicated blog – Forever Invictus.
 Her efforts have bore enormous fruit in that we will all be beneficiaries of a Get Your Wellness On suicide awareness/prevention and wellness fair this weekend.
-It is organized in collaboration with the American Foundation for Suicide Prevention -AFSP for Saturday, September 18, 2010, 1-5 p.m. at Washington Square Park, Alexander Holley Plaza in NYC.
+It is organized in collaboration with the American Foundation for Suicide Prevention -AFSP and is scheduled for Saturday, September 18, 2010, 1-5 p.m. at Washington Square Park, Alexander Holley Plaza in NYC.
 If you’re around that day, do stop by.

 Every year in the United States, thirty three thousand Americans die of suicide.
 Of those thirty three thousand, eleven hundred are college-age students, making suicide the third leading cause of death among young adults 15-24.
 It is time to break the shroud of silence around suicide.

 Break the Silence, Let Suicide Out of the Closet